flamingock/mongock/README.md

 Over the past couple of years, we have been building **[Flamingock](https://github.com/flamingock/flamingock-java)**: a new platform inspired by what worked well in Mongock, but designed for a broader scope.

 Mongock helped teams evolve NoSQL databases safely.
+But real-world systems rarely evolve in one place only.
+Database migrations are still important, but modern applications often require coordinated changes across services, infrastructure, events, APIs, configuration, feature flags, and operational rules.

-Flamingock takes that idea further: **auditable, deterministic evolution across your entire system**.
+Flamingock was built to support that broader model from day one: **auditable, deterministic evolution across your entire system**.

-That means not only databases, but also message queues, events, contracts, APIs, configs, feature flags, cloud resources, and more.
+It is not a drop-in continuation of Mongock.
+It is a new platform, built by the same team, carrying forward Mongock’s core migration ideas while expanding them into system-wide change orchestration.

 > Same creators.
 Broader scope.
 Better foundations.

 ---

-## Why Flamingock?
+## Flamingock highlights

 Flamingock supports the core MongoDB and NoSQL migration use cases Mongock was known for, while introducing stronger foundations for modern systems: